tomas862/news-aggregator/readme.md

 * run "php artisan serve" to launch website
 * there might be a problem with ciphers.
 Google helps to solve this problem fast.
 * to create admin user run "php artisan user:create"

-## Other information

-* I was unable to finish everything mentioned in task due to very short night time
-* Please if the program or code would not fit most of the requirments, contact me anyway for displaying all those mistakes.
-All responses will be very useful for me.
-Thank you!